Highlights of the Program

 • Key learnings from implementing decarbonisation strategies in emitter environments and identifying regulatory clarity across sectors

-• Bottlenecks in scaling post-combustion CO₂ capture and integrating CCUS utilization pathways to accelerate industrial deployment
+• Bottlenecks in scaling post-combustion CO₂ capture and integrating CCUS utilisation pathways to accelerate industrial deployment

 • Financial incentives and overcoming technical hurdles to advance carbon capture adoption in bioenergy and forestry industries

-• DAC’s pivotal role powering Power-to-X markets and how decentralized capture advances scalable SAF and e-chemicals production
+• DAC’s pivotal role powering Power-to-X markets and how decentralised capture advances scalable SAF and e-chemicals production

 • Overcoming major heavy-industry CCUS deployment barriers and integrating capture solutions seamlessly into steel operations without disruption